Lancashire v Worcestershire: Moeen sends hosts to defeat

 Two members of the ECB pitch liaison panel Jack Birkenshaw and Bill Hughes inspected the pitch but no penalty was applied.

-Lancashire, who lost heavily to Nottinghamshire by 185 runs in their only other Championship match at Old Trafford this season, recorded their lowest total on their home ground since being dismissed for 62 by Somerset in 1963.
+Lancashire, who in their only other Championship match at Old Trafford this season, recorded their lowest total on their home ground since being dismissed for 62 by Somerset in 1963.

-Worcestershire claimed their first four-day win in 11 matches since they beat Lancashire at New Road last season. back in September.
+Worcestershire claimed their first four-day win in 11 matches since they back in September.

 The visitors are now only five points behind Lancashire in the Championship table and have two games in hand.